-In chapter 14 the Lord Jesus had spoken of the Holy Spirit bringing His words to their remembrance.
-In 16:12, He explains that He still had many things to tell His disciples but they were not ready to receive this further teaching.
-But, in the future, the Spirit of truth would guide them "into all truth".
-Here we have a further insight into the Spirit's work.
-He is our Teacher and our Guide.
+In John 14, the Lord Jesus had spoken of the Holy Spirit bringing His words to their remembrance.
+In John 16:12, He explains that He still had many things to tell His disciples but they were not ready to receive this further teaching.
+But, in the future, the Spirit of Truth would guide them "into all truth".
+Here we have a further insight into the Person of the Holy Spirit as our Teacher and our Guide.